amigrave/git-qdiff/README.md

 So you miss `bzr qdiff` ?
 -------------------------

 Of course you do !
-Why would you be there ?
+Why would you be here ?

 Installation
 ------------

-    pip install --upgrade git-qdiff
+    $ sudo pip install --upgrade git-qdiff

 Dependencies
 ------------